Welcome to the series How to Survive at Sea: A stage crew’s guide. Click here for the first post in the series.

 Now, if we can get on with it?
 Thank you.
 You will likely find yourself reading this guide for one of three reasons:

 1) You are at sea.
-If this is the case, I’m afraid to say that your ti302455_851410106386_1981235991_nme management skills leave something to be desired.
+If this is the case, I’m afraid to say that your time management skills leave something to be desired.
 Most of us read a book like this before embarking (literally. see what I did there?) on our journey.
 Nevertheless, you should be applauded for your taste, and all is not lost.
 You’ve probably made a terrible impression as a “landlubber,” or “newbie,” but you can correct this mistake with hard work.
 Make sure to pay special attention to the section on foodstuffs, and the glossary that follows.

 2) You are considering a life at sea.
 Far from the group in the first option, you are a forward thinking individual.
 You have planned, prepped, and want to go into the situation fully informed.
 To you, I say: reality check.
 You will never be prepared.
 You will never be ready.
 It will never go as you expect it to.
 You might as well close this informational and enjoyable guide right now, wrap yourself in bubble-wrap, and live out the rest of your life in a home for the clinically afraid.